codeEliminator/cryptoAi-Insights/README.md

 - React Native with Atomic Design pattern
 - Mobx for state management
-- React Query for data fetching
+- Axios for data fetching
 - Styled Components for UI styling

 ### Backend